ruyakubu/azure-customvision-sample/README.md

 # Steps to run application
 - Git project
 - Replace the training key and prediction key in the code w/ your keys (https://customvision.ai)
 - Create 2 folders w/ your images (note: this example only uses 2 image paths.
-You can use more than 2 in your case)
+But...you can use more than 2 in your case)
+- This program will recursively read all the images from your local folders